echavet/MitsubishiCN105ESPHome/README.md

     hardware_uart: UART0
     update_interval: 4s
 ```
+Note that the update_interval is set to 4s.
+It can seem long, but my advice is to use interval not shorter than 1s.
+This is because the underlying process does cut the interval in 3 and sends 3 different types of request to the heatpump.

 On ESP8266 you'll need to disable logging to serial because it conflicts with
 the heatpump UART: